pramnora/phaserJS/README.md

 # phaserJS
 Phaser, is a 'fast, free, and, fun Javascript framework library used for building browser games using WebGL/Canvas'.

+Enables you to build your own cross 2D platform games which supports both keyboard/and, touch screen.

 # Set up

 In order to work with Phaser you need to have...